 Credential: Graduate Certificate

-Field of Study: Public Humanities and Civic Engagement
+Field of Study: Public Humanities & Civic Engagement

 The Baker-Nord Center for the Humanities offers a graduate certificate program in Public Humanities & Civic Engagement for matriculated graduate students in the College of Arts and Sciences.
-Broadly defined, Public Humanities works to engage diverse publics in the creation of knowledge by making topics like art history, history, literary history, philosophy, film, and theater, accessible, understandable, and relevant to lived experience in the world.
-Public Humanities projects are civically engaged enterprises that work with community-partner organizations to solve social inequities and to create community-based change.
+Broadly defined, Public Humanities works to engage diverse publics in the creation of knowledge by making topics such as art history, history, literary history, philosophy, film, and theater accessible, understandable, and relevant to people's lived experience.
+Public Humanities projects are civically engaged enterprises that partner with community organizations to solve social inequities and to create community-based change.

 The courses taught in the certificate program train students to:

 - amplify community voices and histories

 - help individuals and communities navigate difficult experiences

 - preserve culture in times of crisis and change